Yingwen-Liu/Blackjack-Deep-Q-Networks/README.md

 # Blackjack-Deep-Q-Networks

-The win ratio is around 43%.
+The win ratio is around 43% while using 2 decks of cards.
 Need more fine-tuning for further use

 - Run `train.py` to train and test the model
 - Run `blackjack.py` to play Blackjack manually